Interpause/auto-sd-paint-ext/README.md

 <hr/>

-Q: Outpainting?
+Q: Outpainting tab?

+A:
+While the outpainting tab is still WIP, the outpainting scripts (under img2img tab) works perfectly fine!
+Alternatively, if you want more control over outpainting, you can:

+1. Expand the canvas
-A: No outpainting MK2 yet, but nothing stopping you from doing basic outpainting.
-1) expand canvas 2) scribble in blank area 3) img2img on blank area + some of image.
+2. Scribble in the newly added blank area
+3. img2img on the blank area + some of the image

 <hr/>